OHBA-analysis/osl-docs/pages/overview/troubleshooting.md

 	osl/spm12/external/fieldtrip/utilities/ft_getopt.mexmaci64

 On recent versions of Matlab, there is essentially no performance advantage from using the compiled version of this function.

-#### SPM crashes or hangs

-If you experience unexpected behaviour in SPM e.g. it hangs when you try to load an MEEG object, you may need to recompile the MEX files.
-To do this, in a terminal go into your SPM directory and then

-	cd spm12/src
-	make distclean
-	make && make install
-	make external-distclean
-	make external && make external-install

-This will also recompile FieldTrip